 Step 1 – Secure the Vehicle

 Make sure that the car is well supported.
 It is advisable to chock the wheels as a safety precaution too.
-Use a pair of pliers to loosen the bolts and nuts on the wheel.
+Use a wrench to loosen the bolts and nuts on the wheel.
 Gently raise the bonnet, locate the brake master cylinder reservoir cap and loosen it.
 Use a jack to raise the vehicle to a suitable level, use axle stands for extra support.
 Remove the road wheel.

 Step 2 – Check the Wheel